erkan1863/erkan1863.github.io/_pages/about.md

 **NEWS**:

+* **01/2026** I have given an invited talk at Purdue ICON Student Conference on Control Disturbance Rejection in Neural ODEs.

 * **09/2025** Paper on [Geometric Foundations of Tuning without Forgetting in Neural ODEs](https://erkan1863.github.io/publication/2025-09-02-GeoFoundationsTwF) is on ArXiv.

 * **08/2025** I have succesfully completed my returning internship at Edge AI Team in [Analog Devices Inc.](https://www.analog.com/en/index.html) as Machine Learning Intern where I have worked on RL for ultra-Low Latency neural networks and speech enhancement.